SWeiLAB-NJU/EDKG-DL/README.md

 ```

 ## 🧭 EDKG-DL platform and API description
-The EDKG-DL web platform is designed primarily for interactive, compound-specific analysis.
-In addition to providing prediction results, it enables users to visualize the compound-specific virtual perturbation map, trace causal chains across the endocrine disruption knowledge graph (EDKG), and interrogate the predicted mechanistic relationships underlying individual toxicity outcomes.
-For large-scale chemical screening, EDKG-DL also provides a high-throughput API that rapidly returns structured prediction results for multiple compounds.
-Unlike the web platform, however, the API does not generate compound-specific knowledge graph visualizations and therefore is not intended for detailed mechanistic analysis.
-Users should select the appropriate mode according to whether their primary need is mechanistic interpretation through knowledge graph visualization or efficient high-throughput prediction.
-All access links, including the web platform, software resources, and API, are provided in the Links section below.
+The EDKG-DL web platform is currently publicly available and is designed primarily for compound-specific mechanistic interpretation and visualization.
+In addition to providing toxicity predictions, the platform enables users to visualize compound-specific virtual perturbation maps, trace causal chains across the endocrine disruption knowledge graph (EDKG), and interrogate the predicted mechanistic relationships underlying individual toxicity outcomes.
+To further support large-scale chemical screening, we will subsequently release a high-throughput API that enables rapid batch prediction for multiple compounds.
+The API is designed for computational efficiency and will be capable of screening at least 100 chemicals per minute, providing structured prediction results suitable for large-scale prioritization and screening.
+Thus, the web platform primarily supports detailed mechanistic analysis and knowledge graph visualization, whereas the forthcoming API will facilitate efficient high-throughput chemical screening.
+The currently available access links are provided in the Links section below.

-# 📝 Links
-- PyPI: [edkg-dl](https://pypi.org/project/edkg-dl/)                                        # Direct installation and use of the EDKG-DL software package.
-- GitHub: [haoyuejudy/EDKG-DL](https://github.com/SWeiLAB-NJU/EDKG-DL)                      # Code and data for reproducing the analyses and results reported in the EDKG-DL study.
-- GitHub: [haoyuejudy/EDKG-DL-Software](https://github.com/haoyuejudy/EDKG-DL-Software)     # Ready-to-use EDKG-DL software, including source code and usage instructions.
-- HuggingFace: [HaoyueTan/edkg-dl-models](https://huggingface.co/HaoyueTan/edkg-dl-models)  # Pretrained EDKG-DL models for direct prediction and software use.
-- Website: [EDKG-DL Web Platform](https://edkgdl.com/)                                      # Web-based platform for direct access to EDKG-DL prediction and analysis functions.

 # Note